MihaiCernat/twinner-test/README.md

-start project with ./start.sh, so that the settings.json file is used
+start project with ./start.sh, so that the settings.json file is used, or `meteor`